Email Dr Varma

 Malignant melanoma

-There are approximately 8100 new cases of malignant melanoma diagnosed each year
+There are approximately 16,200 new cases of melanoma in the UK each year with approximately 2000 deaths.

 Risk Factors